jrkruser/COVID_comorbidities/README.md

 2. **Python & SQLAlchemy:**
    - SQLAlchemy is used to create connections to the PostgreSQL database.
-   - Queries are run to load data from the views directly into Pandas DataFrames for analysis.
+   - Queries are run to load data from the views into Pandas DataFrames.

-3. **Notebook:** The code for data extraction and analysis is available in the notebook `postgresql_data_extraction.ipynb`.
+   - The DataFrames are then saved as CSV files for analysis.

+3. **CSV Files:** The CSV files are loaded in a separate analysis notebook where further merging, cleaning, and analysis are performed.

 ## Analysis Outline

 ### Loading and Merging Datasets
-- Merge `v_covid_occurrences` with `v_covid_person` for unified demographic and occurrence data.
+- The first two data tables were loaded in and inspected
+- Load `df_occurrences` (from `v_covid_occurrences`) and `df_person` (from `v_covid_person`) CSV files
-- Load and merge comorbidities and death data for further analysis.
+- Merge `df_comorbidities` and `df_deaths` CSV files for further analysis.

 ### Exploring Demographics
 - Visualize and explore demographic data: age, gender, ethnicity, and race.